carlolalu/rust-ilearn/other-exercises/chat-server-tokio-async/README.md

 ### channels and strings

-- use Vec<u8> as data to be passed through channels
+- use Dispatch as data to be passed through channels

 - convert Vec<u8> -> String by `String::from_utf8()?` e String -> Vec by `string.as_bytes()`